fhi-beta/xx_01/README.md

-# xx_01
+# Assignment for candidates for the position - Statistician - Infection Epidemiology and Modelling (1884-SM) at the Norwegian Institute of Public Health

 ## Email to applicants

 We will be sending you a basic skills test that will test your skills in R and the surveillance of infectious diseases.
-You will have 48 hours to complete it.
 As a part of this test, you will need to sign up for a free GitHub account (https://github.com/join).

 ## Background

-This is a basic skills test that will test your skills in R and the surveillance of infectious diseases.
-You will have 48 hours to complete it.
+This is an assignment related to infectious disease surveillance that will test your skills in R. The deadline for submission of the test is Tuesday 15.01.2019 23:59.
 Please read through all of this document before beginning the test.

 If you have any technical issues throughout the test, please email RichardAubrey.White@fhi.no or WhatsApp/iMessage Richard at `+47 404 60 430`.